 At the time an applicant files its response, it is required to pay a nonrefundable filing fee in the amount set and published by the relevant DRSP, which will be the same as the filing fee paid by the objector.
-If the filing fee is not paid, the response will be disregarded, which will result in the objector prevailing.
+If the filing fee is not paid, the response will be disregarded.